mthiebaux/JSNtemplate/README.md

 * Comparing a bare-bones CJS server with full featured 'express' server module.

-* This utility template makes implementing a server API very easy, and demonstrates versatile vanilla RPC (remote procedure) support.
+* This utility template makes implementing a server API an easy task, and demonstrates versatile vanilla RPC (remote procedure) support.

-* While calling a remote procedure by routed key is not difficult, the challenge was to share a single library source file that both client and server can call.
-The function name is passed through a POST body.
+* While calling a remote procedure by routed key is not difficult, the challenge was to share a single library source file that both client and server can call, which can create conflicts between CJS and ESM module configurations.

 | template      | dependencies      | size
 | ------------- |:-----------------:|:-------------:|